Montana-Media-Arts/441-web-tech-Spring2021-course/modules/week-7/_posts/2001-08-01-all-together.md

 So, we should also consider what a person can do.
 That is what we did in the previous section.
 They could walk and get the timeToTravel.

-For our example, let's have our main properties eyeColor and hairColor, and then the methods or functions be walk and timeToTravel.
+For our example, let's have our main properties eyeColor and hairColor, and then the methods/functions be walk and timeToTravel.

 - eye color that is brown
 - hair color that is blonde